Implications for limited liability partnerships

 The most significant of these legislative changes for LLPs are highlighted below.

-All new PSCs of an LLP will also need to verify their identity.
-Where a registrable PSC is a legal entity, that entity will have to nominate a managing officer who is an individual, and whose identity has been verified.
+Where a registrable PSC is a legal entity (RLE), that entity will have to nominate a relevant officer who is an individual, and whose identity has been verified.
+Again, however, this requirement (for both new and existing RLEs) will be introduced at a later date, and additional secondary legislation and guidance from Companies House is anticipated.

 Identity verification will be available directly with Companies House, or through an ACSP.